Contract Management Training Courses

 – Endorsed by IACCM

-We at DPSS have extensive experience in providing high quality Contract Management Training Courses, for both clients and contractors.
+We at DPSS have a program of IACCM Contract Management Training Courses, for both clients and contractors.
 Indeed, three of our senior training consultants are published authors on the subject (Practical Contract Management - Cambridge Media) our research and experience has enabled us to develop a highly effective bespoke, tailored and customised Contract Management training courses and development process and supporting services.
 We have experience in many specific sectors, including oil and gas, energy, engineering, construction, FM, health, pharmaceuticals, agrochemicals and many more.

 Some examples of recent bespoke contract management courses

 • Update and best practices in contract management

 • Contract Management Improvement workshop

 • IACCM certified contract management

 • Developing effective scopes of work

 What we can provide